Pontiac Firebird: 1976

-The 1976 model year saw a revision to the design and had done away with the rubber bumperettes on the front and back bumpers.
+The 1976 model year saw a design revision that did away with the rubber bumperettes on the front and rear bumpers.
 Instead, the body featured a sleeker design with polyurethane front and rear bumpers that adhered to the safety standards at the time.
 The interior design was unchanged from the standard interior, however, the deluxe interior seats had changed to feature larger and deeper buckets.
 The engine options across the Firebird remained the same as the previous year.
 This was the last year for the optional 15x7 honeycomb wheels.
 1976 marked the end of the Pontiac L75 455 7.5L V8, as it could no longer meet the tightening emissions restrictions, and the "HO" moniker used the year prior was dropped.
 The L75 was only available with a four-speed manual Borg Warner Super T-10 and was exclusive to the Trans Am.

 1976 also introduced the "W50 appearance package" for the Formula model line, consisting of a two-tone appearance package with lower accents across the bottom of the body, a large "Formula" decal across the bottom of each door, and a Firebird decal on the rear spoiler.
 The Formula had a one-year exclusive steel hood design with smaller recessed, less pronounced hood snorkels for this model year.

 Pontiac celebrated its 50th anniversary year in 1976.
 To commemorate this event, Pontiac unveiled a special Trans Am option at the 1976 Chicago Auto Show.
 Designated the RPO code Y82, it was painted in black with gold accents, this was the first "anniversary" Trans Am package and the first production black and gold special edition.
 A removable T-top developed by Hurst was set to be included on all Y82 50th Anniversary T/As, but proved problematic in installation and quality control, leading most Y82s to not be delivered with the Hurst T-top roof.
 All Hurst T-top equipped cars were built at the Norwood, Ohio, factory.
 110 of the Y82s equipped with the L75 455 engine received the Hurst T-tops.

 T-Tops became a regular production option for other Firebirds in 1977.
 The Y82 option included exclusive black and gold decals, gold pinstriping along the body of the car, a Formula steering wheel with gold spokes and horn button, gold honeycomb 15x7 wheels, gold window crank covers (if ordered with power windows), a gold shifter button for automatic cars, and a gold aluminum machined dash bezel with a black outline.